fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1b.md

 setTimeout(arto.greet, 1000)  // highlight-line
 ```

 The value of _this_ in Javascript is defined based on how the method is being called.
-When setTimeout is using the method it is the Javascript engine that calls the method and _this_ refers to the Timeout object.
+When setTimeout is using the method, it is the Javascript engine that calls the method and _this_ refers to the Timeout object.

 There are several mechanisms by which the original _this_ can be preserved.
 One of these is using a method called [bind](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/bind):